Anuranjan Jha: Literary works

-Undercover Investigative Journalism
+Undercover investigative journalism

-Anuranjan Jha is also known for conducting and executing many thrilling, shocking and secret sting operations in India that have been carried out by different agencies, media houses and organisations over the years that created sensation in the nation and put his life in dangerous situations many times.
+Anuranjan Jha is also known for conducting and executing many secret sting operations in India that have been carried out by different agencies, media houses and organisations over the years that created sensation in the nation and put his life in dangerous situations many times.
 Jha has allegedly exposed many faces, right from cricketers to politicians and even the Aam Aadmi Party and their politicians and rocked the entire country with the help of a few trusty colleagues and a couple of spy cams.

 Bhor Trust

 In 2016, Jha established a charitable trust called Bhor trust, to carry out work in the fields of Health and Education in rural Bihar.
 The trust also gives achiever awards and conducts literary festivals.